arvindvenkatadri/DoingStuffinR/Modern Dive/ModernDive.md

 In both the `flights` and `movies` examples, we had access to the population.
-Normally we have access only to a sample and need to `infer` poulation parameters using sample statistics.
+Normally we have access only to a sample and need to `infer` population parameters using sample statistics.

 ### So, a sample